Cotton and Linen Spring Scarf

 Washing Instructions: While you can machine wash and dry your scarf, I like to hand wash and dry mine.
 If you air dry your scarf, you can pop it in the dryer on a regular setting for 10 minutes or so to soften it up."

-Melissa Hankens is a weaver based in Salem, Massachusetts.
+Melissa Hankens is a weaver based in the Portland, Maine area.
 While she has been weaving professionally for over a decade, her career may have started one fateful Christmas long ago when, at the age of nine, she was gifted her first loom.

 Melissa works extensively with natural fibers, primarily hemp, linen, and wool, to create beautiful and functional linens, blankets, and garments.
 She takes the idea of fewer, better things to heart with the creation of every piece, and loves to bring out the natural beauty of the materials she uses.
 Each seam is pressed in place and hand sewn, a process she feels gives her pieces heart and also pays homage to the way things used to be made: one at a time, with care, and meant to last.